 Revit - software built for Building Information Modeling (BIM), helping professionals design, build, and maintain higher-quality, more energy-efficient buildings.
 Revit allows firms to collaborate and make more-informed decisions earlier in the design process to deliver projects more efficiently.

 Sketchup - is an incredibly popular and easy-to-use 3D modeling and design application.
-It offers a great mix of our classic desktop software, a new SketchUp for Web modeler, and all sorts of options to publish, share, and store projects in the cloud.
+It offers a great mix of our classic desktop software, a new SketchUp for Web modelers, and all sorts of options to publish, share, and store projects in the cloud.

 Printing BIM Files in Color Research